securitybunker/databunker/README.md

 ## Personal information tokenization and storage

-User information, or PII, received in HTML POST key/value format of or JSON format is serialized, encrypted with a 32 byte key and saved in database.
-You will get a user token to use in internal databases.
+Customer information, or PII, received in HTML POST key/value format of or JSON format is serialized, encrypted with a 32 byte key and saved in database.
+You will get a customer token to use in internal databases.
 Afterwords, you can query the Data Bunker service to receive personal information, saving audit trail.

 ![picture](images/create-user-token-flow.png)